tyr7z/zombsroyale/src/content/docs/api/rest.md

 <!-- /api/validate/device/{0} -->
 ## **POST** /api/validate/device/*:deviceId:*
-**Description:** Creates a device account (or signs in) and returns a new user key.
+**Description:** Creates a device account (or signs in) and returns a new user key on the ApiUser object.
 Device accounts are only usable from iOS and Android versions of the game.\
 **Query Parameters:**
 |   NAME   |                  DESCRIPTION                  | REQUIRED |
 |----------|-----------------------------------------------|----------|